- Capsule (immediate release): 250 mg

-Note: For the purpose of this document, the medication will be referred to as valproate.
+Note: Throughout this fact sheet, the medication will be referred to as valproate.
 Even though valproate is available in different names, strengths, and formulations, all provide the same active medicine.

 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

 Valproate is a mood stabilizer medication that works in the brain.
-It is approved for the treatment of bipolar disorder (also known as manic depression),seizures (epilepsy), and migraine headaches.
+It is approved for the treatment of mania associated with bipolar disorder (also known as manic depression), seizures (epilepsy), and migraine headaches.
 Bipolar disorder involves episodes of depression and/or mania.